Patient Factsheet teaser

 What kind of surgery?

-For individuals who wish to get pregnant, a surgical removal of the fibroids through a surgery called a myomectomy is often the best option.
+For individuals who wish to get pregnant, surgical removal of the fibroids through a surgery called a myomectomy is often the best option.

 How is myomectomy done?
 Is there a minimally invasive approach?